Home

 Sidney Paget Original Drawings and Artwork:

 Sidney Paget is famous for his Sherlock Holmes drawings for the stories by Sir Arthur Conan Doyle.
-This census identifies Sidney Paget original artwork for the Holmes stories and provides a basic description and provenance.
-While it primarily focuses on illustrations for the Holmes stories, it also identifies Paget paintings and original art for other stories.
+This census identifies existing Sidney Paget original artwork and provides a basic description and provenance.

-This is the most complete Paget census available, yet many drawings remain unrecorded and four Holmes drawings have not been reported for more than 25 years.
+This is the most complete Paget census available, yet many drawings remain unrecorded and three Holmes drawings have not been reported for more than 40 years.
 Any help in locating them or other original Paget art would be much appreciated.
-As always I will keep owners and source's identity private upon request.
+As always I will keep owner's and source's identity private upon request.
 If you know of other drawings or have additional information about the ones listed here, please contact me.

 Sidney Paget drawing of Sherlock Holmes and Dr. Watson in Silver Blaze